michelle-miller/michelle-miller.github.io/user-help.md

 - When content lives in one file rather than multiple files, it's easier to keep the information accurate and up-to-date.
 - Search mechanisms, including LLM-driven apps, can more easily find and return the right content when it is restricted to one file.
-- Single-sourcing doesn't prevent you from tailoring the content for different use cases.
-For example, you can use filtering to include or omit content for different outputs.
-In these examples topics, you might notice that different tuning methods are supported in the SaaS versus on-premises deployments.
+- You can continue to provide customized content for specific use cases even when the source is shared.
+To do so, use filtering to include or omit content for different outputs.
+In the *When to tune a model* topics, for example, different tuning methods are described for the SaaS versus on-premises deployments by using tags in the source file that control which content to include or filter out at build time.

 [Start of page](https://michelle-miller.github.io/user-help.html){: .amini}